Code-Institute-Submissions/soundkissstudio/README.md

 3. See the latest equipment and services on offer.

-- A seperate downloadable PDF was created so users could download information about equipment for sale and hire, and allow the website manager to regularly update this without changing the website design.
+- A separate downloadable sample PDF was created so users could download information about equipment for sale and hire, and allow the website manager to regularly update this without changing the website design.

 - Services clearly require contacting the studio as the nature of the business.